Section 194O-TDS on Payments Made to e-Commerce Participants

 2. Scope of Section 194O

-E-Commerce operators are required to deduct TDS @1% at the time of credit of the amount of sale of goods, services, or both to the account of an e-Commerce participant or at the time of payment, whichever is earlier.
+The e-Commerce operators are required to deduct TDS @ 1% at the time of credit of the amount of sale of goods, services, or both to the account of an e-Commerce participant or at the time of payment, whichever is earlier.

-Resident Individual or HUF: TDS is not required if the gross amount of sale during the financial year does not exceed ₹5 lakh and the PAN/Aadhaar is furnished by the participant.
+Resident Individual or HUF: In such cases, if the gross amount of sale during a financial year does not exceed ₹5 lakh and PAN/Aadhaar details are provided by the participant, then the TDS is not required.

 3. Purpose of Section 194O

-Section 194O was introduced to widen the TDS base by including e-Commerce participants.
-The growing popularity of digital platforms has made it easier for buyers and sellers to connect, but harder for the government to track tax liability of small sellers.
+Section 1940 was introduced to widen the base of TDS by including participants in e-commerce.
+The growing popularity of digital platforms has facilitated buyers and sellers, but it has made things worse for the government to track the tax liability of the small-scale sellers.

-- Sellers' view: Lower setup cost and easier access to buyers.
+- Seller's perspective:Reduced setup cost and access to more buyers become easier.

-Due to increased e-Commerce activity, many small sellers were escaping tax liability by not filing returns.
+- Buyers' perspective:Facilitates easy comparison of products and availability of a wide range.
+Due to increased e-commerce activity, many small sellers were escaping tax liability by not filing returns.
 Section 194O brings them into the tax net.

 4. Exceptions to Section 194O